Who are we?

 As an organisation working in Australasia, we recognise Indigenous and First Nations Peoples as tangata whenua (indigenous peoples) of Aotearoa and traditional custodians of Australia and the Torres Strait Islands with deep connections with the custodianship of, the land and sea.
-We have a collective committment to indidegnous rights under the United Nations Declaration of Indigensous People and recognition of the relationship needed between non-Indigenous and Indigenous peoples.
+We have a collective commitment to Indigenous rights under the United Nations Declaration of Indigenous People and recognition of the relationship needed between non-Indigenous and Indigenous peoples.

 We honour Aboriginal and Torres Strait Islanders as the First Peoples of Australia and seek to work alongside each other towards our shared goals.
 We recognise the tangata whenua (original peoples) of Aotearoa status of Māori and the country’s commitment to Te Tiriti o Waitangi (the Treaty of Waitangi).